vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-docs-guidelines.md

 Thanks go to these wonderful people:

-- {insert the GitHub username}
+- `{insert the GitHub username}`

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind are welcome!
+Contributions of any kind are welcome.

 ```